utrerf/robust_transfer_learning/README.md

-# francisco.utrera-outlook.com
-Accelerating Transfer Learning with Robust Neural Nets
+# Accelerating Transfer Learning with Robust Neural Nets

+This github repo contains the code used for the "Accelerating Transfer Learning with Robust Neural Nets" paper

+Dependencies:

+pip install robustness
+pip install pytorch